 Dual Booting Revisited

-In the last chapter, I mentioned dual-booting, a means by which you can run both Linux and Windows on one machine.
+In the last chapter, I mentioned dual booting, a means by which you can run both Linux and Windows on one machine.
 At boot time, a menu lets you start one or the other.
-Let's pretend for a moment that you still want to run Windows from time to time.
+Pretend for a moment that you still want to run Windows from time to time.
 Perhaps you want the comfort of knowing that you can go back to your old operating system to do certain things.
-This is where dual-booting comes into play.
-There are a couple of ways to do this and I will get to those in a moment.
-Please note, however, that doing this will require a little more up-front work.
+This is where dual booting comes into play.
+Please note, however, that dual booting requires a little more up-front work.

 One dual-boot scenario involves a completely separate disk that you can dedicate to a Linux installation.
-Although this is an ideal situation, most people will have a single disk with Windows already loaded.
-If you have a large disk, there is a good chance that there are already two partitions.
-One will be a C: drive and the other a D: drive.
-What you want to do is erase the D: drive and use it for Linux.
+Although this is an ideal situation, most people have a single disk with Windows already loaded.
+If you have a large disk, there is a good chance that it already has two partitions: the C: drive and the D: drive.
+Erase the D: drive, and use it for Linux instead.
 If you are going to follow this route, make sure you back up any documents or copy them into folders on your C: drive.

 Resizing the partition is your next step.
 Once again, there are two ways of doing this.
-Some recent distributions such as Mandrake or SuSE will automatically detect a Windows-only disk and offer to shrink the partition for you.
+Some recent distributions, such as Mandrake and SUSE, automatically detect a Windows-only disk and offer to shrink the partition for you.
 Alternatively, you can do this with a little DOS program called FIPS, which you can find on your Linux distribution CD.
 On Debian, check the tools directory.
-On Red Hat or SuSE, check the dosutils directory.
+On Red Hat or SUSE, check the dosutils directory.